 - Have you checked main fuse or circuit breaker box?

 - Are surface units plugged in all the way?

 - Do the control knobs turn?

-- Is the COOK 'N COUNTER up?

 If surface unit knob or knobs will not turn:

 - Did you push in before trying to turn? - Is the spring replaced as shown on page 30?